albertpang/pyAlbertCAD/README.md

 # PWD-pyAutoCAD
+**Albert's Python to AutoCAD Tool **
-**Albert's Introduction to Drafting/Reviewing/Designing Water and Sewer Mains** This uses Python ActiveX COM to control/review AutoCAD 2018-2023 Design Plans.
+**Introduction to Drafting/Reviewing/Designing Water and Sewer Mains**__ This uses Python ActiveX COM to control/review AutoCAD 2018-2023 Design Plans.
 ![image](https://user-images.githubusercontent.com/97989034/227644430-44cc053e-2a35-40b3-a768-93f39f918bed.png)
 **Capabililties Include:**
-  Finding Paperspace and ModelSpace coordinates of Viewports \n Attaching Blocks to Viewports according to coordinates and Winding algorithms \n Attaching Mleaders to Lines based on coordinates \n Associating Blocks to Lines based on collinearity \n
+  Finding Paperspace and ModelSpace coordinates of Viewports\
+  Attaching Blocks to Viewports according to coordinates and Winding algorithms\
+  Attaching Mleaders to Lines based on coordinates\
+  Associating Blocks to Lines based on collinearity\

 **Currently in Progress**
  Associating Size of Lines based on MLeader Callouts